micro/micro/README.md

 ### Server

 Micro is built as a microkernel architecture.
-It abstracts away the complexity of the underlying infrastructure by providing a set of building block services composed as a single logical server for the end user to consume.
+It abstracts away the complexity of the underlying infrastructure by providing a set of building block services composed as a single logical server for the end user to consume via an api, cli or sdks.

 ### API